The Architecture

 Tools and infrastructure I design, build, and operate daily.

-Persistent, searchable, cross-session memory for AI agents.
-Dual-path search — Postgres full-text and ChromaDB semantic vectors — merged and ranked with recency bonus.
-A-MAC admission control quality-gates every write.
+Self-healing memory platform for AI agents.
+Dual-path search merges Postgres full-text and ChromaDB semantic vectors, ranked with recency bonus.
+A-MAC admission control quality-gates every write with five scoring signals.
 Auto-linker builds a relationship graph without manual curation.
-Adaptive retrieval (Agentic RAG via LangGraph) reformulates queries when relevance is low.
-Runs natively on Apple Silicon with embedded ChromaDB — no Docker, no zombie containers, self-healing at process, application, and infrastructure tiers.
-Three-node architecture with warm standby.

 Forge